citp/privacy-policy-historical/l/le/let/letsgetsocial.com.md

-> *The following text is extracted and transformed from the letsgetsocial.com privacy policy that was archived on 2012-06-11.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120611083742id_/http%3A//infomasteryproducts.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the letsgetsocial.com privacy policy that was archived on 2012-12-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121207100356id_/http%3A//letsgetsocial.com/video/privacy-policy) for the most accurate reproduction.*

-# Infomastery Products: Privacy Policy
+# Let's Get Social - Privacy Policy | Let's Get Social

-**Privacy Notice Table Of Contents:**

   * Our Commitment To Privacy
   * The Information We Collect